-As an Area Director at WestEd, Rebeca Cerna supports districts, schools, and community partners in centering equity and improving educational, prevention, and health outcomes.
-Cerna’s areas of expertise include health and wellness, school culture and climate, stakeholder voice, data use, and cross-sector collaboration.
-She has extensive experience in working with communities that have been challenged by infrastructure deficiencies and in lifting the voices of all community stakeholders.
+As an Area Director at WestEd, Rebeca Cerna supports districts, schools, and community partners in centering equity and inclusion, and strengthening educational, prevention, and health outcomes.
+Cerna’s areas of expertise include health and wellness, school culture and climate, participatory planning with partners, data use, and cross-sector collaboration.
+She has extensive experience in working with communities that have been challenged by infrastructure deficiencies and in lifting the voices of all community and educational partners.

 Cerna has taught in adult education and, prior to joining WestEd, worked for the University of California, Riverside, on research about resilience and reducing risk factors.
 She has collaborated with multiple organizations focused on mentorship, youth development, civic engagement, and teen pregnancy prevention.
 Cerna holds a BS in Health Science School Health Education from California State University, Long Beach, and an MPH in Community Health Sciences from the University of California, Los Angeles.